jspecify/jspecify/docs/docs/user-guide.md

 But now let's think about that bound as it relates to `@NullMarked`.
 Can we write `NumberList<@Nullable Integer>`?

-Within `@NullMarked`, remember, unannotated types are the same as if they had `@NonNull`.
+Within `@NullMarked`, remember, unannotated types are the same as if they were annotated with `@NonNull`.
 Since the bound of `E` is the same as `@NonNull Number`, and not `@Nullable Number`, that means the type argument for `E` can't be a type that includes `null`. `@Nullable Integer` can't be the type argument, then, since